 See Related: Muscle Building on A Vegan Diet

 This is where Ray Cronise comes in.
 Ray Cronise is a former NASA scientist who focuses on plant-based nutrition and lifestyle transformation through as dieters eat to live rather than for entertainment or craving purposes.
-Some major celebrities like Penn Jillette and Kevin Smith have famously subscribed to the plant diet created by Ray Cronise.
+Some major celebrities like Penn Jillette and Kevin Smith have famously subscribed to his plant diet.
 Still, some dietitians might warn that Ray Cronise's supposed "potato diet" might actually be kind of dangerous.

 Read on for more information about the details and potential dangers or benefits of Ray Cronise's plant-based nutrition.